timspurfan/timspurfan.github.io/movies.md

 date:   ""
 ---

-I've stopped updating this page as frequently and have instead moved to maintaining a list on IMDB [here](https://www.imdb.com/user/ur38375085/ratings)
+I've stopped updating this page as frequently and have instead moved to maintaining a list on IMDB <a href="https://www.imdb.com/user/ur38375085/ratings" target="_blank" rel="noopener noreferrer">here</a>

 A running list of movies I want to watch: